epfl-ada/ada-2021-project-dataoverflow/README.md

 #### Topic and Keyword Extraction

 To answer research questions 1 and 2, we need to extract the keywords of the data.
 We use KeyBERT, a minimal keyword extraction technique that leverages BERT embeddings to create keywords and key phrases that are most similar to a document.
 We will apply KeyBERT to the title column and classify the quotes into keyword groups based on the title of the article in which they appear.
-And we can use this result for data visualization as well as for further sentiment analysis.
+We expect a classification of quotations, and apply the time series analysis on the result and visualize the data to see how topics change in time.
+This result can also be useful for further sentiment analysis.

-#### Sentiment analysis
+#### Sentiment Analysis

-We plan to classify quotations by different topics and analyze the sentiment they are showing.
-For instance, there will be a negative attitude towards china in the quotations related to Covid-19.
-Also, we will do this in the time slot to see if there are any differences.
+The following step of our project will be to analyse the attitude of the speaker as demonstrated by each quotation.
+We will use ` Twitter-roBERTa-base for our sentiment analysis.
+This is a roBERTa-base model trained on ~58M tweets and finetuned for sentiment analysis with the TweetEval benchmark.